4 Capability Framework Examples and How They’re Used in Organizational Strategy

 - Individual career planning for employees

-- Analysing current and future talent gaps.
+- Analyzing current and future talent gaps.

 How to structure a capability framework